paridhibhardwaj04/webdevtask2/README.md

 # webdevtask2
-This is the task 2 of my Bharat internship online programme it is a simple temperature converter website
+This is the task 2 of my Bharat internship online programme.
+This is a simple temperature converter website.